plblum/jivs/README.md

   expect(requiredResult.summaryMessage).toBe('the expected summary message');
 });
 ```
-<a name="configanalysisservice"></a>
+<a name="configanalysis"></a>
-### Testing the configuration: ConfigAnalysisService
+### Testing the configuration: Jivs-ConfigAnalysis
-ConfigAnalysisService is a tool to ensure that your configuration is as expected,
+Jivs-ConfigAnalysis is a tool to ensure that your configuration is as expected,
 even before you create a ValidationManager object from it.

-ConfigAnalysisService does the following:
+ConfigAnalysis does the following:
 - Validates the properties throughout your ValueHostConfig objects, including:
   - Requested Lookup Keys have an associated class registered with the factories, taking cultures into account.
 (Lookup Keys are used to identify	data types, parsers, formatters, converters, and more.)
 	> When using dependency injection, it is not immediately apparent if the object